Bhuvana15598/Bhuvana15598.github.io/README.md

 A responsive, recruiter- and PI-facing research portfolio for **Bhuvaneshwari M.C.**, designed for PhD opportunities and semiconductor / quantum-device R&D roles.

-## Visual concept

-The design uses a custom **semiconductor observatory / research foundry** language rather than a generic developer template:

-- mineral-ivory background with ultraviolet, plasma-orange, ion-blue and signal-lime accents
-- wafer-map hero visual with scan markers
-- illustrative AlGaN / 2DEG / GaN heterostructure stack
-- measurement-trace readout
-- editorial research chapters instead of repeated glass cards
-- band-diagram visual connecting experiment and computation
-- staggered research-path timeline
-- dark technical project index with category-specific signal bars

-## Portfolio story

-The site is structured as a research narrative rather than a long digital résumé:

-1. **Why interfaces** — how the Si-QD thesis motivates a broader interest in surfaces, passivation and device behavior.
-2. **Device direction** — the fabricate → characterize → extract → model loop.
-3. **The path** — electronics → ISRO instrumentation → KTH cleanroom and characterization → Si-QD thesis → independent device simulation.
-4. **Flagship work** — six selected projects that establish experimental and computational depth.
-5. **Lab + model toolkit** — process, metrology, semiconductor physics, simulation and quantum-device tools.
-6. **Close the loop** — a band-diagram-led section connecting measurement to physical modelling.
-7. **Project index** — a growing documented project set with search and category filters; newer local projects can be added as they are pushed publicly.
-8. **Foundation and momentum** — education, recognition and credentials.
-9. **Research fit and contact** — evidence-based positioning for PhD and R&D opportunities.

 ## Technology